 deleteSamples can

-only be sent to an editable Snd
+only be sent to an editable Snd.
+It deletes

 the receiver's sound data.

-'s data is normally contiguous in
+A Snd's data is normally contiguous in

 memory.
-However, when you edit a Snd
+However, when you edit a Snd object,

 its data can become fragmented, or discontiguous.
 Fragmentation is